-The Shareholders will receive and consider the audited financial statements of the Corporation for the fiscal year ended December 31, 2018, together with the auditor's report thereon.
+The Shareholders will receive and consider the audited financial statements of the Corporation for the fiscal year ended December 31, 2019.

 2. Election of Directors

 The articles of Talmora provide that the Board shall consist of a minimum of three (3) and a maximum of 10 directors.
 The Board has set the number of directors to be elected at the Meeting at four (4).